-The BPIS off-site improvements were found acceptable, with the exception of the improvement provided in No. 3, given that this improvement will require a feasibility evaluation with a later application and may require the acquisition of off-site property to construct this facility.
+Staff finds the BPIS off-site improvements acceptable, with the exception of the recommended improvement provided in No. 3, given that the applicant is proposing that this improvement will require a feasibility evaluation with a later application and may require the acquisition of off-site property to construct this facility.
 In accordance with Section 24-124.01(c), adequacy of pedestrian and bikeway facilities shall be conducted for any development requiring a subdivision, and furthermore, Section 24-124.01(e)(2) of the Subdivision Regulations indicates that the applicant shall not be required to acquire additional land to facilitate pedestrian and bicycle facilities.

-In addition, the BPIS indicated that the City of College Park recommended the use of sharrows along Quebec Street.
-However, the BPIS study indicates that the right-of-way along Quebec Street is not sufficient to accommodate sharrows.
-As an alternative, the applicant shall provide four "Share the Road" signs within the right-of-way of Quebec Street, consistent with the City's recommendations for a shared roadway along Quebec Street.
-"Share the Road" signs along Quebec Street will enhance bicycle connectivity in the area and will be within the cost cap for the development, consistent with other BPIS improvements proposed in other developments in the Central US 1 Corridor.
+In addition, the BPIS indicates that the City of College Park ("City") recommended the use of sharrows along Quebec Street.
+However, the applicant indicates in the BPIS study that the right-of-way along Quebec Street is not sufficient to accommodate sharrows.
+Staff recommends, as an alternative, that the applicant provide four "Share the Road" signages within the right-of-way of Quebec Street, consistent with the City's recommendations for a shared roadway along Quebec Street.
+Staff finds that "Share the Road" signages along Quebec Street will enhance bicycle connectivity in the area and will be within the cost cap for the development, consistent with other BPIS improvements proposed in other developments in the Central US 1 Corridor.

-On June 14, 2022, the applicant met with the City and staff to further discuss the BPIS improvements.
-The City indicated in the meeting that new wayfinding signs, as provided in BPIS improvement No. 1 for Paint Branch Trail and Trolley Line Trail, have been planned for implementation by other agencies.
-The City also indicated that the use of "Share the Road" signs along Quebec Street will not be beneficial given the short distance and limits of Quebec Street.
+On June 14, 2022, the applicant met with the City and staff to further discuss the BPIS recommendations.
+The City indicated in the meeting that new wayfinding signs, as provided in the BPIS recommendation No. 1 for Paint Branch Trail and Trolley Line Trail, have been planned for implementation by other agencies.
+The City also indicated that the use of "Share the Road" signs along Quebec Street, as recommended by staff, will not be beneficial given the short distance and limits of Quebec Street.
 As such, the City proposed an additional recommendation to improve pavement markings and striping along the Trolley Line Trail, between Greenbelt Road and Berwyn House Road, to offset future pedestrian and bicycle impacts.